stravze/documentation/articles/azure/azs-how-create-aksengine.md

 > For the Windows client VM deployment, we spent a lot of time troubleshooting issues with OpenSSH server.
 > We experienced the following issues:
 >
 > * We could not achieve SSH agent forwarding from the client VM -> Kubernetes master node ->  Kubernetes worker node
 >
->     * We managed to achieve the first hop (from the client VM to the Kubernetes master node) however, we couldn't achieve the final hop to the Kubernetes worker node.
+> * We managed to achieve the first hop (from the client VM to the Kubernetes master node) however, we couldn't achieve the final hop to the Kubernetes worker node(s).
 >
 > * We made sure that each ssh-agent configuration used `ForwardAgent yes` and the SSH server configuration with `AllowAgentForwarding yes` set.
 >
 > * We tested with PowerShell 5 and 7.
 >
 > * We experienced that with an active RDP session, everything began working as expected.

 ### Enabling cluster monitoring

 You can choose to enable monitoring of your Kubernetes cluster on Azure Stack Hub.
 There are two methods provided by Microsoft.

+> [!NOTE]
+> In order to enable monitoring for your Kubernetes cluster on Azure Stack Hub, you will need an active public Azure subscription.

 #### Prerequisite step